Skip to main content

 Fundamentals

+The persistent hum of anxiety is a deeply personal experience.
+It can feel like a constant state of alert, a background static that colors every thought and decision.
+This feeling is real, and its origins are profoundly biological.
 Your body is a complex network of communication, and when the messages become disrupted, the result can manifest as the very real and distressing symptoms of anxiety.
 Understanding this internal communication system is the first step toward recalibrating it.

 We can begin to map this internal landscape by looking at specific biological signals, or biomarkers.
 These are measurable indicators of what is happening inside your body.
 They offer a way to move beyond symptom management and toward addressing the root causes of why you feel the way you do.
-The sensation of anxiety is frequently connected to the body’s system, a primal circuit designed for survival.
+The sensation of anxiety is frequently connected to the body’s stress response system, a primal circuit designed for survival.

 The Conductor of the Stress Symphony the HPA Axis

 At the core of the stress response is the Hypothalamic-Pituitary-Adrenal (HPA) axis.
 Think of this as a command chain.
 When your brain perceives a threat, the hypothalamus sends a signal to the pituitary gland, which in turn signals the adrenal glands to release cortisol, the primary stress hormone.
+In a healthy system, this is a temporary state.
+The threat passes, cortisol levels fall, and the body returns to a state of balance, or homeostasis.

 Chronic anxiety can indicate that this system is stuck in the ‘on’ position.
 The feedback loops that are supposed to shut down cortisol production become desensitized.
 This sustained elevation of cortisol can have widespread effects, influencing everything from sleep patterns and immune function to cognitive clarity and mood.